 The Whole Child’s Housing Program is actively recruiting for six (6) Home Visiting Parent Educators (Preferred Bilingual in Spanish, Tagalog, Korean, Hindi and Chinese (Mandarin/Cantonese).
+Three positions are located in San Gabriel Valley and three positions are located in Southeast Los Angeles County.

 STATEMENT OF PURPOSE: Services and activities provided in accordance with PAT (Parents as Teachers) Program guidelines to develop positive and enduring relationships with families parenting young children.